Rechargeable calling card

 A rechargeable calling card or a recharge card is a type of telephone card that the user can "recharge" or "top up" by adding money when the balance gets below a nominated amount.
-In reality the rechargeable calling card is a specialised form of a prepaid or debit account.
+In reality, the rechargeable calling card is a specialised form of a prepaid or debit account.

-To use the phonecard, the user would call an access number (which is usually a toll-free telephone number), enter the "card number" (also called the PIN) and then dial the desired telephone number.
+To use the phone card, the user would call an access number (which is usually a toll-free telephone number), enter the "card number" (also called the PIN) and then dial the desired telephone number.
 The user could add value to the card at the same time as making a call.
 When travelling, the user has a list of access numbers for various countries, enabling them to call from any phone in most countries and be able to top-up the card.

 The so-called rechargeable calling card is merely a marketing device, but it is convenient to many users because it is a durable credit card size card.
 In reality, the system works by a user being provided with a unique "card ID" (the PIN).
 After transferring funds to the card company, the ID can be provided electronically by email, by SMS, over the internet, a coupon printed by a cash register at a store, or any other way.
 Also, as the card balance is actually recorded on the card company's database, topping up can be effected in any manner that funds can be transferred to the company.

 History

 Calling cards were introduced in Italy in 1977 and became especially popular in Japan when they were introduced there in 1982.
-These cards had a set value that could be spent and, once the credit was used, the card would be discarded.
+These cards had a set value that could be spent, and once the credit was used, the card would be discarded.
 Calling cards began to gain popularity around the world and they turned into a multimillion-dollar industry.

-In an attempt to improve the phonecard, companies started issuing rechargeable calling cards in the early 1990s, also obtainable over the internet, which became the most common phonecard on the market.
+In an attempt to improve the phone card, companies started issuing rechargeable calling cards in the early 1990s, also obtainable over the internet, which became the most common phone card on the market.